Baptist Memorial Hospital-Memphis (1912–2000)

 The original Baptist Memorial Hospital was a 2,000-bed medical facility and complex of multiple hospital buildings located at 899 Madison Avenue in Midtown Memphis, Tennessee.
 The facility closed in 2000 after 88 years of service, and was demolished in 2005.
 With the closure, Baptist transferred their last 12 patients to Baptist Memorial Hospital-Memphis (Formerly known as Baptist East) in eastern Memphis.
-Baptist later donated the land and buildings to Memphis Bioworks Foundation in 2002, and today the land is owned by The University of Tennessee Health Science Center.
+Baptist later donated the land and buildings to Memphis Bioworks Foundation in 2002, and today the land is owned by the University of Tennessee Health Science Center.
 It was once the world's largest privately owned hospital.

 History and construction

-The 7-story 150-bed Baptist Memorial Hospital in midtown Memphis originally opened on July 22, 1912, and since then was expanded over the years to form what was the largest privately owned hospital in the United States by the mid 20th century.
+The 7-story 150-bed Baptist Memorial Hospital in Midtown Memphis originally opened on July 22, 1912, and since then was expanded over the years to form what was the largest privately owned hospital in the United States by the mid 20th century.
 The idea for the hospital was formed at a Shelby County Baptist Association meeting in 1906 when Dr. H.P.
 Hurt of the Bellevue Baptist Church proposed a new Baptist-sponsored hospital.

 In 1914, the hospital was in debt and near closure due to a lack of patients.

-The hospitals superintendent A.E.
+The hospital's superintendent A.E.
 Jennings raised $1 million to save the hospital.

 It was the first hospital to have a hotel for patients, and an office building for doctors.

 A.E.
-Jennings retired as superintendent in 1946 and Dr. Frank Groner became the hospitals new superintendent in 1946.
+Jennings retired as superintendent in 1946 and Frank Groner became the hospitals new superintendent in 1946.

 In the 1970s, Baptist continued to grow, and in 1979, Baptist East, a satellite hospital, was completed.
 In 1980, Joseph Powell succeeded Frank Groner as the CEO and administrator, and Baptist began expanding its branches of hospitals across the mid-southern United States.

-In 1994, Joseph Powell retired as CEO and president and Stephen C. Reynolds took over as the new 4th CEO and president of Baptist.
+In 1994 Joseph Powell retired as CEO and president and Stephen C. Reynolds took over as the new 4th CEO and president of Baptist.